The Best Denim the Internet Has To Offer

 June 6, 2019

-The main reason we prefer buying denim from our most beloved brands?
+The main reason we prefer buying denim from our favorite direct-to-consumer brands?
 Its top quality and fairly priced, as opposed to denim from your run-of-the-mill department store that has been marked up one too many times.
-These companies use a more efficient supply chain, which ultimately means the denim covering your behind is infinitely higher quality than what you’ll find elsewhere at that price.
+The companies we talk about use a more efficient supply chain, which ultimately means the denim covering your behind is infinitely higher quality than what you’ll find elsewhere at that price.

-And get this - wouldn’t you rather look at reviews from customers who have actually purchased the same jeans, rather than taking advice from a salesperson who may or may not know what they’re talking about?
-Right, I thought so.
+And get this - wouldn’t you rather look at reviews from customers who actually purchased those jeans you're eyeing rather than taking advice from a salesperson who may or may not know what they’re talking about?
+Right, we thought so.
+For your shopping enjoyment, we’ve organized the internet's best denim brands below.

-Let’s start with the facts – not only is Reformation’s denim taking a front row seat in our wardrobe dreams, but the brand is also saving Mother Earth.
-Due to their sustainability efforts, the making of the boyfriend jeans pictured above saved 16 lbs of carbon dioxide, 355 gallons of water and 1.3 lbs of waste as compared to regular jeans.
-Well, that deserves a round of applause.
+Let’s start with the facts – not only is Reformation’s denim taking a front row seat in our wardrobe dreams, but this brand is also saving Mother Earth.
+Due to their sustainability efforts, the making of each pair saves somewhere around 15 lbs of carbon dioxide, 300-1200 gallons of water and 1.3 lbs of waste as compared to regular jeans.
+Damn, that deserves a round of applause.

 AYR, pronounced “air” uses magical powers to make you look stare-down-the-street good.
 Alright fine, it’s not quite magic – it’s a life-changing hem that fits the narrowest parts of your waist just perfectly.
 Fun fact: AYR was founded by three friends who set out to change the women’s denim game – Maggie, Jac & Max.
 Thought you should know their names because your back side will be thanking them with every step.